Sanofi ditches mRNA COVID-19 vaccine after rivals' success | Health

 French healthcare group Sanofi will instead focus on efforts with British partner GlaxoSmithKline to bring another COVID-19 vaccine candidate to market based on the more conventional protein-based approach, where mass trials are ongoing.
 The decision to drop clinical development of a shot based on mRNA, or messenger RNA, acquired as part of its takeover of Translate Bio, came despite positive Phase I/II study interim results https://www.sanofi.com/en/media-room/press-releases/2021/2021-09-28-08-00-00-2304069 announced on Tuesday, where participants' blood readings showed a strong immune reaction.

+U.S. regulators cleared a third Pfizer-BioNTech shot half a year after the initial two-shot course for some at-risk groups and Moderna aims to follow suit.
+Triomphe said that given evidence of virus-fighting antibodies surging after a third shot, a recurring market was out of the question.
+"With a fourth dose you'd have extremely high antibodies and you absolutely would not need an annual COVID-19 vaccine." he added.

-He said that by May or June 2022, some 24 billion doses of COVID-19 jabs made by different manufacturers would already have been delivered, adding to the disincentives to produce a new vaccine candidate when COVID-19 was unlikely to require an annual vaccination, unlike the flu.
-Sanofi's shares were flat at 82.1 euros by 1026 GMT, outperforming a 1.37% decline in the STOXX Europe 600 Health Care.
+He said that by May or June 2022, some 24 billion doses of COVID-19 jabs made by different manufacturers would already have been delivered.
+Sanofi's shares were 0.1% higher 82.2 euros by 1136 GMT, outperforming a 1.21% decline in the STOXX Europe 600 Health Care.

 "The decision to end RNA looks to be interpreted as positive since they will save development costs and concentrate on other products and ventures," said Ion-Marc Valahu, a fund manager at Geneva-based investment firm Clairinvest.
 But Sanofi's comparatively slow progress in developing a COVID-19 vaccine - its project with GSK was delayed late last year - has been a blow to its prestige and lamented by some French politicians.